 Overview

-Looking for a stable, high-demand career with strong job prospects?
+Looking for a hands-on technical career with real impact?
 Power engineering may be the answer.
 Certified Fifth Class power engineers keep critical systems running in hospitals, schools, hotels, commercial buildings, and heating plants.
 Their work includes operating, monitoring, maintaining, and troubleshooting low-pressure boiler systems and smaller-scale heating plants.

 The Fifth Class Power Engineering Certificate of Achievement prepares you for the Alberta Boilers Safety Association (ABSA) Fifth Class Power Engineering exam and certification.
 ABSA-approved SAIT training and ABSA certification will set you up to become a licensed Fifth Class power engineer in Alberta.

-This program combines instructor-guided and hands-on learning providing the technical knowledge and practical experience you need for certification.
-You’ll gain the skills employers want while meeting ABSA’s six-month work experience requirement.
+This program combines instructor-guided online learning with hands-on lab experience, providing the technical knowledge and practical skills needed for certification.
+You’ll meet ABSA's six-month work experience requirement while gaining the skills employers want.

 This program is ideal if you:

-• want a clear path to a stable, rewarding career as a Fifth Class Power Engineer
+• are interested in a rewarding career as a Fifth Class Power Engineer, focusing on smaller-scale heating and power systems

-• want a recognized industry certification for high-demand jobs
+• want recognized industry certification for high-demand jobs

-• seek hands-on Fifth Class training to fast-track ABSA certification
+• seek hands-on, lab-based training to fast-track your ABSA certification

 • need a flexible, part-time learning option.